Amish just stare at you as you ride by. I know what they are thinking: “We ride bikes, too, but we aren’t miserable as we’re doing it”

 AND MOSQUITOES We had some really fun years in the frame tent, but after enduring a couple of scary storms, it was time to upgrade, so we bought a 30 foot RV and named it The Behemoth.
 Serendipitously, it made the perfect retreat during Covid.
 (By the way, mosquitoes love me like a hobo loves a ham sandwich.
 Oddly, Karen doesn’t get bit by mosquitoes — her only flaw.)

+A bear with tired arms, and our natural gateway to the NCT, framed by a couple of surviving blowdown trees.
 The game plan is to build something like this in the next few years.
 Around 1000 square feet with a guest bedroom…

 We always feel a certain pang when it’s time to pack up and leave.
 As always, the fun could’ve lasted a few more days…or more.